 Given the unprecedented strain that the pandemic had on the health care work force in NYC at that time, including the strain of having hospital systems run over capacity, with the specter of possible shortages of critical care medical resources and personal protective equipment, there was an increased concern for the mental health impact on FHCWs.
-As such, the importance of meeting the mental health needs of FHCWs in NYC was identified as a high priority.
-Despite this, the impact of the COVID-19 pandemic on the mental health and overall functioning of FHCWs in NYC, particularly in the immediate aftermath (ie, the days and It is illegal to post this copyrighted PDF on any website, specific symptoms were most strongly associated with
+As such, the importance of meeting the mental health needs of FHCWs in NYC was identified as a high priority.2 Despite this, the impact of the COVID-19 pandemic on the mental health and overall functioning of FHCWs in NYC, particularly in the immediate aftermath (ie, the days and weeks following the outbreak in this area), is still not clearly understood.